it-at-m/Praktikumsplaner/README.md

 # Praktikumsplaner

-__Praktikumsplaner__ is an application designed for the management and allocation of internship positions to junior staff.
+__Praktikumsplaner__ is an application designed for the management and allocation of traineeship positions to junior staff.

 ### Built with